Random Tur\'an theorem for expansions of spanning subgraphs of tight trees: Introduction

 \subsection{Notations and structure}

 Let $H=(V,E)$ be an $r$-graph, we denote $|V|$ by $v(H)$ and $|E|$ by $e(H)$.
 Given $E'\subset E$, $H-E'$ is the $r$-graph $(V,E\setminus E')$.
 A {\em $k$-shadow} of $H$ is a set $\sigma$ of $k$ vertices such that $\sigma\subset e$ for some edge $e$ of $H$.
 Given a set $\sigma$ of vertices of $H$, let $N_H(\sigma)$ be the set of edges of $H$ containing $\sigma$ and let $d_{H}(\sigma)=|N_H(\sigma)|$.
 For $1\le k\le r$, let $\Delta_k(H)$ denote the maximum $d_H(\sigma)$ with $|\sigma|=k$.
-Given a collection $\S$ of copies of $C^r_{2\ell}$ in an $r$-graph $H$, we can view $\S$ as a hypergraph on $E(H)$ whose edges are copies of $C^r_{2\ell}$ in $\S$.
-Then $\Delta_k(\S)$ means the maximum number of copies of $C^r_{2\ell}$ in $\S$ containing $k$ common edges.
+Given a collection $\C$ of copies of $C^r_{2\ell}$ in an $r$-graph $H$, we can view $\C$ as a hypergraph on $E(H)$ whose edges are copies of $C^r_{2\ell}$ in $\C$.
+Then $\Delta_k(\C)$ means the maximum number of copies of $C^r_{2\ell}$ in $\C$ containing $k$ common edges.
 Given two positive functions $f(n)$ and $g(n)$ on $\N$, we write $f(n)\le O(g(n))$ if there exists a constant $c>0$ such that $f(n)= c\cdot g(n)$ for all $n$, and write $f(n)= \Omega(g(n))$ if $g\le O(f)$.
 If $f= O(g)$ and $g= O(f)$, then we write $f=\Theta(g)$.
 We write $f(n)=o(g(n))$ if $f(n)/g(n)\to 0$ as $n\to\infty$, and write $f(n)=\omega(g(n))$ if $g(n)=o(f(n))$.

 This paper is strutured as follows.
-In Section~\ref{section:bss}, we prove a balanced supersaturation theorem of expansions of spanning subgraphs of tight trees.
-In Section~\ref{section:container}, we use the hypergraph container theorem, together with the previous balanced supersaturation theorem, to prove a container theorem for expansions of spanning subgraphs of tight trees.
+In Section~\ref{section:bss}, we prove a balanced supersaturation theorem (Theorem~\ref{theorem:bss_main}) for expansions of spanning subgraphs of tight trees.
+In Section~\ref{section:container}, we use the hypergraph container method, together with Theorem~\ref{theorem:bss_main}, to prove a container theorem for expansions of spanning subgraphs of tight trees.
 In Section~\ref{section:main}, we prove Theorem~\ref{theorem:main}, the random Turán upper bound for expansions of spanning subgraphs of tight trees.
 In Section~\ref{section:construction}, we introduce two simple constructions for all hypergraphs and a nontrivial construction for expansions of $K^{k-1}_k$.
-These constructions, together with Theorem~\ref{theorem:main}, imply Theorem~\ref{theorem:main_tighttree} and Theorem~\ref{Theorem:main_clique}.
+These constructions, together with Theorem~\ref{theorem:main}, imply Theorem~\ref{Theorem:main_clique} and Theorem~\ref{theorem:main_tighttree}.